kudobuilder/kudo.dev/content/internal-docs/events-index.md

 ## Naming Convention

-Events will be sorted according to their date.
-In order to easily find a file in a growing list, please name them according to this naming convention: `<YYYY-MM>-<event>.md`.
-Add dashes for readability, for example
+Events will be sorted according to their date, but when searching for a specific one to edit, you'll likely have the **event** in mind, not so much the date.
+In order to easily find a file in a growing list, please name them according to this naming convention: `<event>-<YYYY-MM>.md`.
+Add dashes for readability, for example `kubernetes-edinburgh-2019-07.md`.
-`2019-07-cloud-native-bulgaria.md`

 ## Component Properties